fsfe/forms/README.md

  * **redirect-confirmed**: address to redirect the user to after the user has confirmed their email (if using confirm==true)
  * **required_vars**: an array with parameter names that has to be presented in request parameters
  * **headers**: a key-value dictionary that should be included to email as headers.
 Values could contain variables
+ * **confirmation-template**: name of a template defined in templates config that will be used as confirmation email.
+For confirmation emails already provided 2 variables: "confirmation_url" and "content".
+Content is the rendered email that will be sent after confirmation
+ * **confirmation-subject**: custom subject for confirmation email.
+Could contain variables

 ## Contribute
 We'd love to get feedback on these practices, ideally in the form